 Subtle, Natural Results

-Contact one of our facilities in Upland, CA or Newport Beach, CA if you would like more information about septoplasty.
+Contact our facility in Upland, CA if you would like more information about septoplasty.
 During your consultation, Dr. Leong will go through your family medical history and discuss the problems you have with your deviated septum.
 She is a great listener and wants to help you feel relief in your nasal passages without the constant pressure from a blocked airway.
 Call Dr. Leong and schedule a consultation to learn more about your options today.